-We’ve seen a growing awareness over the last decade in eating healthy and keeping fit for our overall wellbeing, but these things also enact as a preventative step to keep our bodies in the best shape possible to be able to fight disease.
+We’ve seen a growing awareness over the last decade of eating healthy and keeping fit for our overall wellbeing, but these things also enact as preventative steps to keep our bodies in the best shape possible to be able to fight disease.

-At Bell & Bone, we believe it’s important to build awareness to the importance of preventative health i.e. living your best life!
-So below is some nutritional information which highlights the benefits of implementing superfoods (and superfood dog treats, of course!) into both you and your pups’ diet to promote overall health and wellbeing.
+At Bell & Bone, we believe it’s important to build awareness of the importance of preventative health i.e. living your best life!
+So below is some nutritional information that highlights the benefits of implementing superfoods (and superfood dog treats, of course!) into both your and your pups’ diet to promote overall health and wellbeing.
 The most important thing to remember is to keep it simple!
-Such that we know eating a healthy diet in our own lives can help prevent unhealthy bodily responses, such as obesity, diabetes, cancer and so on.
-Keeping it clean, healthy and simple for our dogs is not too dissimilar…
+Such that we know eating a healthy diet in our own lives can help prevent unhealthy bodily responses, such as obesity, diabetes, cancer, and so on.
+Keeping it clean, healthy, and simple for our dogs is not too dissimilar…

 Let us explain!!

 _a nutrient-rich food considered to be especially beneficial for health and well-being.